Every industry has a language of its own, and this can be a big challenge during business intelligence (BI) projects.

 PHG owns or manages nine hotels in Massachusetts, Florida, South Carolina, Tennessee and Arkansas.
 Its properties include the southern Peabody Hotels, notable for the live ducks in their lobby fountains.
 In 2002, Winslow began looking at ways to make the group's hotels more efficient.
 His group got its ducks in a row, evaluating four BI tools and settling on Execuvue from Pittsburgh, Pa.-based Aptech Computer Systems Inc., a hospitality technology vendor.
 Its pre-built functionality for hotels set it apart from generic BI platforms, Winslow said.

 Choosing vertical BI tools is an increasingly common approach, according to Joshua Greenbaum, principal analyst with Daly City, Calif.-based Enterprise Applications Consulting.
 Whereas general-purpose BI platforms are akin to toolkits, vertical BI software is a finished application.
-It's like the difference between building a house and buying a house, Greenbaum said, and many companies aren't interested
+It's like the difference between building a house and buying a house, Greenbaum said, and many companies aren't interested in being general contractors.

 "Most business users want a tool that goes out and finds information and provides it to them in a way they can use.
 [Vertical BI] is a much better approach than the general tool approach, and I think it's really the future of BI," Greenbaum said.
 "General-purpose tools are expensive to own and require a lot of programming and development work.
 There's a lot of non-core expertise and software development that's needed."